 \subsubsection{Subspace-Preserving Regularization (SPR)}

-\textbf{Motivation.} \textit{While HASI in \cref{sec:method_HASI} ensures task-specific subspace initialization, shared updates during multi-task training can lead to subspace collapse.} Since all tasks share the same underlying parameter space, gradient updates from different tasks may interfere with each other~\cite{shen2024multimodal}, gradually aligning the initially disjoint task-specific subspaces \( \mathcal{S}_t^\ell \).
-This undermines task specialization and introduces representational entanglement, ultimately degrading both stability and performance (see~\cref{sec:Experiments_on_Various_Ranks}).
-To address this, we aim to preserve subspace independence throughout training.
+\textbf{Motivation.} \textit{While HASI in \cref{sec:method_HASI} ensures task-specific subspace initialization, receiving identical sample signals within the same low-rank subspace during multi-task training can cause overlaps in their representation directions, thereby eroding the diversity of the initialized subspaces.} This results in an under-utilization of the low-rank parameter space, where performance fail to improve with larger ranks (see~\cref{fig:Diff_Rank}).
+We define this phenomenon as \textbf{\textit{subspace collapse}}.
+To address this, we aim to promote the diversity of the subspaces initialized by HASI during multi-task training.

-\textbf{Decomposed Orthogonality.} A natural approach to preserving subspace independence is to directly regularize the orthogonality between low-rank update matrices \( \mathbf{B}_t^\ell \mathbf{A}_t^\ell \) across tasks.
-However, this incurs substantial computational and memory overhead, as it requires computing pairwise Frobenius inner products between the full update matrices at every layer, and the cost grows rapidly with the number of tasks.
-Please see Appendix~\ref{sec:Discussion} for additional discussion on LoRA orthogonality.
+\textbf{Decomposed Orthogonality.} However, directly imposing orthogonality constraints on the task-specific parameter subspaces $\mathbf{B}_t^\ell \mathbf{A}_t^\ell$ incurs substantial computational and memory overhead, as it requires computing pairwise Frobenius inner products between the full update matrices at every layer, and the cost grows rapidly with the number of tasks.
+Please see Appendix~\ref{sec:Discussion} for additional discussion.
 To mitigate this, we adopt a decomposed formulation by separately enforcing orthogonality on the LoRA factors \( \mathbf{A}_t^\ell \) and \( \mathbf{B}_t^\ell \), which serves as a sufficient condition for orthogonality of the full updates.
 This design significantly reduces the regularization overhead while maintaining effective subspace separation.
 We formalize this condition with the following proposition.